 Causative Agent of Chromomycosis

-Chromomycosis mainly occurs in subtropical and tropical regions like Asia, America.
-Many cases result in Mexico, Cuba etc. Outside the American continents, a first case occurred in the year 1927.
+Chromomycosis mainly occurs in subtropical and tropical regions like Asia and America.
+Many cases resulted in Mexico, Cuba etc. and outside the American continents (first case in 1927).
 In Africa, most cases were reported in Madagascar and South Africa.
-In Asia, Chromomycosis is more prevalent in countries like Japan, SriLanka, India etc. Thus, the distribution of the disease is worldwide.
+In Asia, chromomycosis is more prevalent in countries like Japan, Sri Lanka, India etc. Thus, the distribution of chromomycosis is worldwide.

-The most common feature of Chromomycosis is the appearance of Sclerotic lesions on the skin.
+The most common feature of chromomycosis is the appearance of sclerotic lesions on the skin.
 The disease mainly affects the upper limbs, lower limbs and the buttock area.

-The size and shape of the warty lesions can vary from person to person.
+The size and shape of the warty lesions vary from person to person.
 The disease progresses very slowly and may take up to 10 years from the infection to the diagnosis.
-Based on the morphological features, a lesion can be of five types like:
+Based on the morphological features, a lesion can be of five types:

 - Colour of lesion: Pale pink in colour.

-- The appearance of lesion: soft lesion with slightly raised papules.
+- The appearance of lesion: Soft lesion with slightly raised papules.

 - Further, many nodules transform into the tumoral lesion.

-It can distinguish by the following features:
+It is characterized by the following features: